Dara O’Briain: Assembly Rooms, Edinburgh, 2005

 O’Briain deservedly headlined a show for the Greenwich Comedy Festival in September 2020.
 The motormouth comedian raced through an incredible set aiming to finish on the chime of a clock that could be heard across the outdoor socially distanced event.
 Having not been on stage due to the worldwide pandemic, the comic pulled stories out of thin air that were extremely funny.

 The comedian was a special guest for Return of The Craic Online Comedy Club in March 2021.
 He happily chatted with host Jarlath Regan and entertained the crowd with comic stories about his comic career.

-O’Briain returned to live stand-up for Always Be Comedy at The Tommyfield pub in Kennington, London in June 2021.
+O’Briain returned to live stand-up for Always Be Comedy at The Tommyfield pub in Kennington, London in June and September 2021.
 He effortlessly entertained the audience with his quick repartee racing from hilarious story-to-story involving celebrity, culture and life as a father and stand-up.
-It was a superb twenty minutes full of belly laughs that proved again that he is one of the best current comedians.
+He delivered two superb performances full of belly laughs that proved again that he is currently one of the best comedians.